welch-lab/MultiVeloVAE/README.md

 ```

 ## Package Usage
-Please feel free to test this method on our previously published 10X Multiome datasets.
-See https://multivelo.readthedocs.io/en/latest/MultiVelo_Demo.html.
-The example of running the mouse brain dataset is located in [paper-notebooks](https://github.com/welch-lab/MultiVeloVAE/tree/main/paper-notebooks).
-Alternatively, you can apply the same training and analysis steps on our single-sample HSPC dataset for which we provide the AnnData objects directly in [figshare](https://multivelo.readthedocs.io/en/latest/MultiVelo_Fig5.html).
-Expected runtimes can be found inside each notebook.
+The example notebooks of running the mouse brain and HSPC datasets are located in [paper-notebooks](https://github.com/welch-lab/MultiVeloVAE/tree/main/paper-notebooks).
+Processed AnnData objects are shared directly through [figshare](https://figshare.com/articles/dataset/Post-processed_anndata_objects_for_MultiVeloVAE/30280333).
+Expected runtimes using RTX3060-level graphics cards can be found inside each notebook.

 [This file](https://github.com/welch-lab/MultiVeloVAE/blob/main/paper-notebooks/reproducible_package_versions.txt) lists the versions of packages used to generate manuscript figures.

 ## TODO
 bioconda
-readthedocs